 - Since it is a combination of more bike types, you have to make compromises.

 Well, we have covered the basics and presented you with the reasons why you should or should not go for a hybrid.
-Therefore, let’s review the 15 best hybrid bikes for the money that you should consider if you opt for this bike type.
+Therefore, let’s review the 15 best comfort bikes for the money that you should consider if you opt for this bike type.

 The amazing thing about hybrid bikes and at the same time the reason why they have become so popular is that there is a model for everyone.
 As you can see from our list of 15 best hybrids, no matter who you are, you can pedal away with a smile on your face.